Clicky

 2. Grease and flour a loaf pan.

-3. In a large mixing bowl combine the bananas, applesauce and egg, then set them aside.
+3. In a large mixing bowl combine the bananas, applesauce, and egg, then set them aside.

-4. In a medium bowl whisk together the flour, sugars, baking powder, baking soda, salt and cinnamon.
+4. In a medium bowl whisk together the flour, sugars, baking powder, baking soda, salt, and cinnamon.

 5. Add the dry mixture to the banana and then blend alternately with the buttermilk.

-7. When the pan is cool enough to handle, remove loaf from the pan and cool on a baking rack.
+7. When the pan is cool enough to handle, remove the loaf from the pan and cool on a baking rack.

 Love,